 - An ill-managed reserve can cause a slowdown in the economy and/or haphazard measures by financial institutions.

-- A continuous increase or decrease in reserve requirements may cause the spirit of investors to die down. reserve requirement sometimes becomes critical in investor circles.
+- A continuous increase or decrease in reserve requirements may cause the spirit of investors to die down.
+They sometimes become critical in investor circles.

 - These requirements are changed only when needed stringently because they can be expensive to implement.

 - If the reserve requirement from the Central banks is high, the member banks make fewer profits because they have a higher amount in the custody of Central banks.
-Vice versa, the profits are high if the reserve requirement is less.
+Vice versa, the profits are high if this requirement is less.

 - Banks borrow funds from the Federal Reserve as well as from each other.
 The funds that are borrowed and lent among the banks are known as Federal funds.
 And the interest rate that is charged is called the Fed funds rate.